-Just a 20 minute drive from downtown Ottawa is a quiet forest oasis known as the Nordik Spa Nature.
+Just a 20-minute drive from downtown Ottawa is a quiet forest oasis known as Nordik Spa Nature.

 Arriving early is a must to the Nordik Spa.

 When we shared our experience on social media, many people told us it was overcrowded when they were there.

 That was not the case for us.
 Getting into the pools at 9:00 am sharp gave us an entire morning of seclusion.
 We didn't notice the crowds until leaving at about 2 pm.

 We have also heard that weekdays and evenings are much quieter than during the day.

 Tip: I would avoid any time between 2-5 pm if you want to be free of crowds.